 On-site servicing for commercial activity would be via the pedestrian-priority routes across the site.

 These routes would be laid out, designed and access controlled to minimise access to necessary servicing vehicles, their speed and routes would be controlled through passive design measures.

 It is probable that Tesco will close, but temporary store measures would be in place if there was a store closure.

-We used the 6 week consultation period starting 4th November 2015 to find out what type of use the community would prioritise, options include:
+We used the 6 week consultation at the end of 2015 to find out what type of use the community would prioritise, options include: